 Founded in 1880 and still in the same family, Brauerei Knoblach is a popular day trip for Bambergers looking for great value food and a fine portfolio of beers.
 The restaurant is cozy with friendly staff and locals.
 Food is of very high quality with more than fair prices.
 My first time here was on a dreary day in November when their super tasty and tender Tafelspitz (beef slices with a horseradish sauce) and Bockbier made me never want to leave.
 Locals helped us get onto the trail to Lohndorf.

 Tafelspitz with dumplings washed down with a marvelous Bockbier

 I was happy to finally get back there recently in summer so I could enjoy their lovely leafy Biergarten.
-I had a great Krautwickerl (stuffed cabbage) but was sad to have to leave after one of their marvelous Kellerbiers, with a long hike in front of me.
+I had a great Krautwickerl (stuffed cabbage) but was sad to have to leave after only one of their marvelous Ungespundetes Lagers, with a long hike in front of me.